ThijsTerporten/MemoryMaster/README.md

 - At this moment there are 3 game modes.
 Easy, normal, hard.
 - All three game modes have different animations on their respective selection screen.
+> Not added due to time restrictions yet.
+They just have different colors at this moment.
 - A timer will keep track off how long it takes to complete the game.
 - A counter will show how much moves a user has made.
 - Completing the game will show the users score.
+> Shows how many moves a user has made at this moment.
 - The user is easily able to navigate between game modes.
 - The user is able to manually refresh the game.
 - Popup warnings are shown to prevent the user from resetting or returning by accident.
+> Not implemented as of yet.
 - Once a user has matched cards they are removed from the game.
+> They remain opened as of now

 ## Future Features: